Upgration/Languages-module/README.md

-# Languages-module
+# Languages Module
-The code for Language repo
+The code for Language module that uses the [Languages Repo](https://github.com/Upgration/Languages)